omniauth/omniauth-openid/README.md

 # OmniAuth::OpenID

-Provides strategies for authenticating to providers using the OpenID standard.
+Provides strategies for authenticating to providers using the OpenID v2 standard, which is deprecated, and very old.
+It is *not* for the modern OpenID Connect standard.
+If you want OpenID Connect then you want: [omniauth/omniauth_openid_connect](https://github.com/omniauth/omniauth_openid_connect)

 ## Installation